emaanr/notes/Programming/Python/infodump.md

 ## Example

-Take the following Python example which demonstrates a class called `Door` that has a method called `open` as well as a function called `knock_door`.
+Take the following Python example which demonstrates a class called `Door` that has a method called `open` as well as a function called `knock_door`:

 ```python
 class Door: